 A Guide to Prioritizing and Investing in Kids in the 2020 Election

 Children don’t vote, and they don’t contribute to political campaigns.
 But their voices and interests matter, just as much as any adult.
 That’s why Save the Children and Save the Children Action Network advocate tirelessly on their behalf.
 Together, we are committed to ensuring children here at home and around the world are the priority they deserve to be during the 2020 election.

-Whether it is ensuring access to high-quality early childhood education programs, calling for investment in the world's most vulnerable children, protecting children at our southern border and in conflict zones around the world, ensuring girls have a fair chance and more, we are committed to ensuring a better tomorrow for our next generation.
+Whether it is ensuring access to high-quality early childhood education programs, calling for investment in the world's most vulnerable children, protecting children at our southern border and in conflict zones around the world, ensuring girls have a fair chance and more, SCAN is committed to ensuring a better tomorrow for our next generation.

 It’s more important than ever to understand how candidates plan to invest in kids – no matter who they are or where they were born.
-Here’s what you need to know about how candidates can invest in three key issues that prioritize kids.
+Here are three key issues that prioritize kids.

 Issue 1: Ensuring Access to High-Quality Early Education